nrmarzo/100-days-of-code/r1-log.md

 Did the Todo List App (coded the functions by myself, then followed the design/layout from Colt). ✔️ Did some planning for the layout of my personal project. ✔️

+### R1D12 - Dec 18, 2018
+Not very productive today.
+I was out the entire day but managed to start my project.
+Ran into a little trouble on how to center the navbar-brand but found a way.